walkovik/vagrant-php/readme.md

 ```
 Open [SystemRoot]\system32\drivers\etc\hosts and edit the file with your text editor with admin privileges.
 ```
-Add the following lines at the end of the file
+Add the following lines at the end of this hosts file
 ```
 192.168.30.10   myapp.ly
 ```
-MacOS & Linux: Ctrl+O to save and Ctrl+X to quit nano.
+MacOS & Linux: 'Ctrl+O' then 'y' to save and 'Ctrl+X' to quit nano.
 PC: Save and quit your editor.
-#### Run Vagrant to initialize your environment
+#### Run Vagrant to initialize your environment.
 ```
 vagrant up
 ```